Table of Contents

 What is Active Metadata Management?
-Definition & Benefits
+Benefits & Insights for 2026

 By adopting aggressive metadata analysis across your complete data management environment, you can reduce the time-to-delivery of new data assets to users by as much as 70% through 2024.